dTsitsigkos/Amnesia/README.md

 version: 1.2.1 (release date: 11/07/2020):

-Optimized clustering disk based algorithm.
+-Optimized clustering disk based algorithm.

-Better handling for "(null)" hierarchy node for unspecified values e.g. empty cells.
+-Better handling for "(null)" hierarchy node for unspecified values e.g. empty cells.

-Bug fixed in km-anonymity algorithm.
+-Bug fixed in km-anonymity algorithm.

-Bug fixed in online version.
+-Bug fixed in online version.

-Bug fixed for non-english character set.
+-Bug fixed for non-english character set.

-Bug fixed for parsing dates with specific localization.
+-Bug fixed for parsing dates with specific localization.

 version: 1.2.0

-Checked values existence in hierarchy tree.
+-Checked values existence in hierarchy tree.

-Fixed bug on Safari browser.
+-Fixed bug on Safari browser.

-Fixed bugs on hierarchy's operations (add, edit, delete).
+-Fixed bugs on hierarchy's operations (add, edit, delete).

-Fixed bug on suppression functionality.
+-Fixed bug on suppression functionality.

-Better handling of the empty cells for range type of hierarchy.
+-Better handling of the empty cells for range type of hierarchy.

-Fixed bug for windows OS related on java version.
+-Fixed bug for windows OS related on java version.

-New clustering disk based algorithm.
+-New clustering disk based algorithm.

-Setted limits on dataset's records and on hierarchy's nodes for on-line version.
+-Setted limits on dataset's records and on hierarchy's nodes for on-line version.

-Faster loading of date values in dataset.
+-Faster loading of date values in dataset.

-Fixed bug for decimal values with comma.
+-Fixed bug for decimal values with comma.

-Changed loading data-types.
+-Changed loading data-types.

-Fixed bug on rage date type with the same bounds.
+-Fixed bug on rage date type with the same bounds.

 version: 1.1.1

-Increased the Java heap size.
+-Increased the Java heap size.

-Fixed a bug causing crushed in the windows' version of Amnesia.
+-Fixed a bug causing crushed in the windows' version of Amnesia.

-The on-line version of Amnesia is restricted to 3 minutes of processing time per anonymization task.
+-The on-line version of Amnesia is restricted to 3 minutes of processing time per anonymization task.

-Fixed bug with characher encoding on several Linux distributions.
+-Fixed bug with characher encoding on several Linux distributions.

 version: 1.1.0

-New algorithm for Object-relational dataset (combination between relational dataset and set-valued dataset).
+-New algorithm for Object-relational dataset (combination between relational dataset and set-valued dataset).

-Update error handling.
+-Update error handling.

-Bugs fixed in hierarchy editing.
+-Bugs fixed in hierarchy editing.

-Hierarchy removing.
+-Hierarchy removing.

-Bugs fixed when the results are appeared.
+-Bugs fixed when the results are appeared.

 version: 1.0.7

-Updated interface.
+-Updated interface.

-Several bugs fixed.
+-Several bugs fixed.

 version: 1.0.6
-Template implementation via terminal.
+-Template implementation via terminal.

-Template implementation via rest service.
+-Template implementation via rest service.

 version: 1.0.5

-Date hierarchy editing.
+-Date hierarchy editing.

-Updated interface.
+-Updated interface.

-Several bugs fixed.
+-Several bugs fixed.

 version: 1.0.4

-Wizard for numeric ranges has been updated.
+-Wizard for numeric ranges has been updated.

-Upgraded scalability capabilities (Bigger files, can now be uploaded).
+-Upgraded scalability capabilities (Bigger files, can now be uploaded).

 version: 1.0.3

-Bugs fixed in suppressing and km-anonymity algorithm.
+-Bugs fixed in suppressing and km-anonymity algorithm.

-Changes in text descriptions.
+-Changes in text descriptions.

 version: 1.0.2

-Bugs fixed in front-end and back-end.
+-Bugs fixed in front-end and back-end.

 version: 1.0.1

-Better inteface in pie graph.
+-Better inteface in pie graph.

-Changes in suppressing.
+-Changes in suppressing.

-Hierarchy editing.
+-Hierarchy editing.

-Bugs fixed.
+-Bugs fixed.

 version: 1.0.0

-Initial release.
+-Initial release.